mileskent/low-level-vault/Page Replacement Algorithms.md

 * Go circularly through [[Frame Table]] with a head [[Pointer]] to create FIFO behavior: Clock Algorithm
 # Least Recently Used (LRU)
 * Use past performance as a predictor of the future
+* True LRU
-* Use a [[Stack]] where you have a reference to the top and bottom of the stack.
-Replace the bottom of the stack because it is least recently used.
+	* Use a push down [[Stack]] where you have a reference to the top and bottom of the stack.
+	* If you are trying to add an already existing page number to the stack, move its entry from its existing location to the top of the stack
+	* Replace the bottom of the stack because it is least recently used.
  - **Memory references** are known to the **hardware**, but [[Memory Management]] (i.e. victim selection) is in **software**, which is an issue
 	 - Approximation #1
 		 - Small hardware stack